Battle of Kirkuk (2015): 31 January

 On 31 January, Peshmerga soldiers, special forces of the elite Counter-Terrorism Group (CTG) and PKK fighters, with the support of coalition air strikes, staged a counter-assault to retake the villages they had lost.
 During the counterattack, Gen. Hussein Mansour, commander of the 2nd Support Forces, was killed by sniper fire, while leading a fight near Mala Abdullah village.
 The Peshmerga reported recovering 15 bodies of ISIL fighters left behind after the battle at Mala Abdullah village.
 On the same day the Khabbaz oil fields were recaptured by Peshmerga troops, and Brig.
 Rasoul Qadir announced that the hostages were freed.
 However ISIL fighters set fire to some of the oil wells before the area was cleared.
 In the operation to retake the oil fields alone, 40 ISIL fighters were reported killed.

 By the conclusion of the counter-assault on 31 January, more than 400 ISIL fighters were reported killed, while the remainder retreated to the town of Hawija, which at the time remained an ISIL stronghold.
-According to a doctor at Kirkuk’s Azadi General Hospital, 220 ISIL bodies were received at the morgue.
+According to a doctor at Kirkuk's Azadi General Hospital, 220 ISIL bodies were received at the morgue.

-A officer within the CTG stated, “More than 700 foreign and local ISIS fighters took part in the attack, following the personal orders of [ISIS leader Abu Bakr] al-Baghdadi to capture Kirkuk.”
+An officer within the CTG stated, “More than 700 foreign and local ISIS fighters took part in the attack, following the personal orders of [ISIS leader Abu Bakr] al-Baghdadi to capture Kirkuk.”